Lesson Plan - Get It!

 Strangest Time Zones of the World, by WonderWhy:

 How Many Countries Are There?, from CGP Grey:

-If having a visual helps you understand the material better, print these basic outline maps for your records:
+If having a visual helps you understand the material better, check out these maps from Maps of the World:

 It is important that you understand the main components of maps and how to identify and make sense of them.
 Learning the skill to read a map will help you locate places and information more quickly.